dwarde594/ePaper-Train-Departure-Board/README.md

 # ePaper-Train-Departure-Board
 This is code for a UK train departure board using Waveshare ePaper 3.7" display and Raspberry Pi Pico W. It uses the National Rail API "Darwin" from the Rail Data Marketplace (RDM).
-The endpoint can be found [here] (https://raildata.org.uk/dataProduct/P-9a01dd96-7211-4912-bcbb-c1b5d2e35609/overview).
+The endpoint can be found [here](https://raildata.org.uk/dataProduct/P-9a01dd96-7211-4912-bcbb-c1b5d2e35609/overview).
 The code uses the MicroPython NanoGUI libraries which can be found in [this repo](https://github.com/waveshareteam/Pico_ePaper_Code).
 There's also some comprehensive documentation from the author of the NanoGUI modules [here](https://github.com/peterhinch/micropython-nano-gui).
 Note: Still a work in progress
 ## Hardware requirements
 - Raspberry Pi Pico W with soldered headers